pydicom/pydicom/doc/old/image_data_handlers.rst

 .. _guide_compressed:

-Handling of compressed image data
+Handling of compressed pixel data
 ---------------------------------

 .. currentmodule:: pydicom

-.. rubric:: How to get image data from compressed DICOM images
+.. rubric:: How to get compressed pixel data

 .. |chk|   unicode:: U+02713 ..
 CHECK MARK

 Preconditions
 .............
-To be able to decompress compressed DICOM image data, you need to have one or more packages installed that are able to handle this kind of data.
+To be able to decompress compressed DICOM pixel data, you need to install one or more packages that are able to handle the format the data is encoded in.
-``pydicom`` detects the installed packages and provides image data handlers that use the available packages.

-The following packages can be used with ``pydicom``:
+The following packages can be used with *pydicom*:

 * `GDCM <http://gdcm.sourceforge.net/>`_ - this is the package that supports most compressed formats